oVirt/ovirt-vdsmfake/README.md

 #### Large setups tweaks:
 - quartz pool size
-  This setting can be changed in ovirt-engine.xml.in and the option name is org.quartz.threadPool.threadCount After the change it is required to restart the engine
+  This setting can be changed in ovirt-engine.xml.in and the option name is org.quartz.threadPool.threadCount Restart the engine after making this change.

 - db connection pool size
-  This setting can be chanegd in ovirt-engine.conf and the option name is ENGINE_DB_MAX_CONNECTIONS It requires additional changes in /var/lib/pgsql/data/postgresql.conf and the option name is max_connections After above changes it is required to restart postgresql and the engine.
+  This setting can be changed in ovirt-engine.conf and the option name is ENGINE_DB_MAX_CONNECTIONS It requires additional changes in /var/lib/pgsql/data/postgresql.conf and the option name is max_connections.
+  Restart postgresql and the engine after making the above changes.

 ## Run the project